-For Afghanstan war veteran Matthew McDonell of Wisconsin, Dec.
+FOX POINT — For Afghanstan war veteran and Fox Point resident, Matthew McDonell, Dec.
 24, 2012 will be a day that changed his life in many ways.

 "Christmas Eve we lost one of our teammates in a fire fight," 36-year-old Army Specialist McDonell said.

 That teammate was Sergeant Enrique Mondragon.
 Following his death on Christmas day, his squadron participated in a final roll call.
 A traditional military salute to a fallen soldier.
 It's a moment that will live with McDonell forever.

 "It kind of starts going through your head why not me."